-Restaurant owners have had to pivot their business model during the COVID-19 pandemic to keep up with a changing supply chain, consumer demand and adhering to health regulations to keep their employees and guests safe.
-Many restaurateurs have shifted to take out or delivery only, reducing the need for a traditional dining area.
-Developing a ghost kitchen, a conventional restaurant without the dining area, might be the solution for restaurants that are struggling to stay ahead in this rapidly changing environment.
-As we continue to adapt to life with COVID-19, restaurant owners should examine if shifting their business model to a ghost kitchen could help them sustain and possibly grow in the future.
+As the COVID-19 pandemic continues to impact the restaurant industry, restaurateurs have needed to re-evaluate how they can keep their employees and guests safe.
+Many restaurant owners have shifted to take out or delivery only, reducing the need for a traditional dining area.
+As we all adapt to life with COVID-19, restaurant owners should examine if shifting their business model to a ghost kitchen could help them sustain and possibly grow in the future.